Jarrett: Solo Piano, Etc.

 Feb.
 1995 / ECM

 Ever since Dark Intervals (or was it all prompted by Spirits?), Jarrett’s piano concert albums have had a very serious tone, and La Scala is the darkest of all.
-As in Paris and Vienna, Jarrett uncovers intense landscapes that don’t have much outward variety.
-Jarrett sounds possessed by the Spanish rhapsodizing that takes up a lot of Part 1, and also by the dangerous flurries that open and close Part 2.
+As in Paris and Vienna, Jarrett uncovers intense landscapes that don’t have much outward variety, though he sounds possessed by the Spanish rhapsodizing that takes up a lot of Part 1, and also by the dangerous flurries that open and close Part 2.
 More than most other concerts, Jarrett plays free from pulse, which gives the music a very spread out feel.
 Part 1 goes on for three-quarters of an hour, a lot of which is spent in the grip of a slow-motion bass part and/or exotic scalar fiddling.
 At one point the bassline vanishes and Jarrett rips fragmented melodies against suspenseful silence.
 If any other pianist were to get onstage and play exactly what Jarrett plays here, they’d be hooted off - “What are you doing?!”
-Jarrett is clearly transfixed by the flame, in Vienna-speak.
 In context, I suppose this extended passage works, although it’s one of the most indulgent moments on any of his concert albums.
 The conclusion of Part 1 barely lightens the atmosphere of raw catharsis.
 Part 2, not quite as long, has the same intensity, and the tender encore “Over the Rainbow” is very welcome.

 Some folks put La Scala on a pedestal as one of Jarrett’s ultimate achievements.
 After years of listening to it with an open heart, I’ve never reached the same conclusion.
-It’s an arduous journey, and undisciplined patches surround the persuasive parts (like a dark, Euro-blues episode).
+It’s an arduous journey, and undisciplined patches surround the persuasive parts.
 Now, that’s a comment on the record; I’m sure being present at the performance was a different experience.
 Jarrett’s liner blurb recalls the profound effect the concert had on a gentleman who afterward came backstage, tears in his eyes, etc. I can hear some of that beautiful reality on the CD, but the joy of old is dormant.

 The Melody at Night, With You